Frequently Asked Questions (FAQs)

 The transfer process will take a significant amount of time, and the applicant should submit the request to transfer in writing to the Office of Admissions & Recruitment.

-Transfer requests must be made no later than December 1 of the year prior to matriculation to the Meharry School of Medicine.
+Transfer requests must be made no later than March 1 of the year of matriculation to the Meharry School of Medicine.

 The following policies apply to medical student requests for transfer:

-- The applicant must be enrolled and in good standing at an LCME accredited medical school.
+- The applicant must be enrolled and in good standing at a LCME accredited medical school.

 - The applicant must be a U.S. citizen or permanent resident (copy of green card required) or U.S. National (supporting documentation required).